AI Governance

 Simple chatbots face minimal transparency requirements.
 Autonomous AI agents, in most enterprise contexts, land within the high-risk category.
 The reason is obvious; agents do not just generate outputs.
 They take actions, trigger workflows, approve transactions, and influence real world outcomes at machine speed.

-To align with current regulatory standards and the AI Act, developers should prioritize the following requirements for autonomous agents:
+To align with current regulatory standards and the AI Act, organizations must prioritize the following requirements for designing AI solutions:

 1. Technical Documentation